thmolena/thmolena/README.md

 <a name="Research"></a>
 ### 🔬 Research Experience

 ▪️ I am interested in contributing to collaborative efforts that harness the power of GPUs for scientific and computational advancements.

-I am presenting my research titled "Parallel Recursive Skeletonization Solver for Dense Linear Systems on GPU-Accelerated Computers" at the Annual SIAM Meeting (AN24).
+▪️ I am fortunate to be presenting my research titled "Parallel Recursive Skeletonization Solver for Dense Linear Systems on GPU-Accelerated Computers" at the Annual SIAM Meeting (AN24), and the Flatiron Institute (Simons Foundation) Computational tools for PDEs with complicated boundaries and interfaces Workshop.
+I was also fortunately invited to attend the Random Matrices and Applications at ICERM, Brown University.

 ▪️ Earlier, I received two National Science Foundation Funded Ph.D.
 Research Internships to work in two different lab rotations.
 During these two internships, I learned how to utilize the High Performance Computing clusters, and the GPUs to solve problems in different fields, from Computational Biology, to Computer Science, Electrical, and Computer Engineering.